 - 3. The batteries manufactured are designed keeping in view the most UPS by optimized size, weight & cost for various applications like UPS, Automotive & Telecom Applications. - 4.
 Further these batteries are designed to ensure Safety during the manufacturing, transportation and as well as usage by the customers/consumers. - 5.
 All the batteries are designed keeping in mind the state of the art Materials, reduced maintenance & longer usage life - 6.
 For each such product, provide Hi-Life batteries with quick rechargeability for Telecom Towers with attractive TCO to save/limit/eliminate diesel Generation & time leading to CO2 Reduction and saving fossil fuels - 7.
-Developed corrosion resistive, weight optimized & enhanced performance products for 2W using advanced manufacturing technology a.
+Developed corrosion resistive, weight optimized & enhanced performance products for 2W using advanced manufacturing technology - 2.
+The following details in respect of resource use (energy, water, raw material etc.) per unit of product(optional): - a.
 Reduction during sourcing/production/ distribution achieved since the previous year throughout the value chain?